ishan111/FHMCSimulation/README.md

             "sigma" : 1.0
         },
         "mybarrier2" : {
-            "type" : "hard_wall_z" # A barrier that interacts with species 2 as a hard wall in the z-direction "species" : 2
+            "type" : "hard_wall_z", # A barrier that interacts with species 2 as a hard wall in the z-direction "species" : 2,
             "ub" : 6.0,
             "lb" : 1.0,
             "sigma" : 1.0